MarcoJrBiundo/devbook/README.md

 # Devbook

-The following project was done in my 6th semester of studies as a capstone project.
 The C# backend is located in the Devbook.api file and the Angular frontend is located in Devbook-spa

 Getting Started
 - nagivate to Devbook-spa and excute "npm install" to install dependancies